Francisco Farabello: College career

+Professional career

+After going undrafted in 2024, Farabello signed with Pinheiros Basquete of the Novo Basquete Brasil.

 National team career

 Farabello has represented Argentina in several international competitions.
 He won the bronze medal at the 2018 FIBA Under-18 Americas Championship.
 Farabello averaged 8.3 points, 5.3 assists, and 4.3 rebounds per game during the tournament.
 He was selected to participate in the 2019 FIBA Under-19 Basketball World Cup.
 Farabello averaged 6.4 points, 4 assists, and 3.7 rebounds per game.